UniqueNetwork/marketplace-docker/README.md

 Current contract balance: 40000000000000000000
 ```

-Set the values above to the corresponding variables of `.env` file.
+The actual output content will differ to the one above and will correspond to the data set in the variables of the `.env` file.

-> :warning: **You should never share your `CONTRACT_ETH_OWNER_SEED` or commit it in your git repository** because this is all that’s needed to get access to the money and NFTs that are stored on the sale.
-Keep it safe place!
+> :warning: **Never share your `CONTRACT_ETH_OWNER_SEED` or commit it in the git repository** because this data is all that is needed for someone to obtain access to the funds and NFTs that are stored on the sale.
+Keep it in a safe and inaccessible place!

-> :warning: You should remember `Substrate mirror of contract address`, because later all contract calls will be sponsored by it.
-So don't forget to keep some QTZ balance there
+> :warning: Take note of the `Substrate mirror of contract address` and have it handy as later on all contract calls will be sponsored by it.
+Also, don't forget to deposit some QTZ balance to the account as well.

-## Step 4 - Create Sponsored Collection
+## Step 4 - Create A Sponsored Collection

-You may create collection for your marketplace using [Minter](https://minter-quartz.unique.network).
-When you create your collection you may find `collection id`
+The simplest way create collection for a marketplace is using the [Minter](https://minter-quartz.unique.network) tool.
+Note down the `collection id` during the creation process as it will come in handy later on in the steps that follow.

 ![Minter](./doc/Step6-0.png)

-For now, EVM Marketplace can only work with sponsored collections.
-You may set sponsorship using [polkadot.js.org/apps](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fquartz.unique.network#/extrinsics) in 4 steps:
+For now, the EVM Marketplace can only work with sponsored collections.
+A sponsorship can be set up using [polkadot.js.org/apps](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fquartz.unique.network#/extrinsics) in 4 steps, as follows:

 ### 1. Set Collection Sponsor

 - Choose `unique` - `setCollectionSponsor` method
-- Set the collectionId parameter to the id of the previously created collection
+- Set the collectionId parameter to the id of the newly created collection
-- Set the escrow address created in step 1 as the new sponsor
+- Provide [`ESCROW_ADDRESS`](#step-1---create-an-escrow-account) as the new sponsor
 - Click `Submit Transaction` and follow the instructions

-> :warning: You should remember this address, because later all transfers to substrate addresses, including your escrow account, will be sponsored by it.
-So don't forget to keep some QTZ balance there.
+> :warning: Take note of the address and have it handy as later on all transfers to substrate addresses, including the escrow account, will be sponsored by it.
+Don't forget to make sure there is some QTZ in the account.

 ### 2. Confirm Sponsorship

 - Choose `unique` - `confirmSponsorship` method
-- Set the escrow address created in step 1 as the transaction sender
+- Provide [`ESCROW_ADDRESS`](#step-1---create-an-escrow-account) as the transaction sender
-- Set the collectionId parameter to the id of the previously created collection
+- Set the collectionId parameter to the id of the newly created collection
 - Click `Submit Transaction` and follow the instructions

 ### 3. Transfer QTZ to Sponsors Ethereum Mirror

-To sponsor EVM calls, you will need to transfer some QTZ to the ethereum mirror of your collection sponsor.
+To sponsor EVM calls, some QTZ need to be transferred to the ethereum mirror of the collection sponsor.

-Use a built-in utility to get this address.
-For the script below, change `<COLLECTION_SPONSOR>` to the escrow address from the Step 1, and run it.
+Use a built-in utility to obtain this address.
+In the script below, change `<COLLECTION_SPONSOR>` to the [`ESCROW_ADDRESS`](#step-1---create-an-escrow-account), and run it.
 ```
 docker exec -ti backend node sub_to_eth.js <COLLECTION_SPONSOR>
 ```

-The result will look like this:
+The result should look similar to this output:

 ```
 Substrate address: 5EC3pKTxGj8ciFp37giawUY1B4aWTAU7aRRK8eA1J8SKNRsf